Abhishekkhatavakar/Floor-Edit/README.md

    * **Select:** Rapid-fire click specific floors.
 Press <kbd>ESC</kbd> to finish selecting.
 4. Under **Action**, select `Combine Selected`, `Separate Floors`, or `Unjoin & Cut`.
 5. Click **Apply**.
 The tool processes the geometry in the background and provides a success summary.

+## ⚖️ License & Copyright

+**© 2026 AK Tools.
+All Rights Reserved.**

+This software is provided under a proprietary End User License Agreement (EULA).
+By downloading and installing this software, you agree that you may not decompile, reverse engineer, disassemble, modify, or redistribute the installer or underlying source files without explicit written consent.

+See the attached `LICENSE` file for full terms.

+---
+*Developed by [Abhishek Khatavakar](https://www.linkedin.com/in/abhishek-khatavakar) at AK Tools.*